California Fire Alliance LogoA Fire-Safe House has defensible space

 State Fire Assistance (SFA)

 The State Fire Assistance program assists state forestry agencies in wildfire response coordination and delivery, compliance with the national safety and training standards that ensure state and local crew deployment to federal fires and other emergency situations, hazard assessments, fuels treatment projects, and public education efforts.
+The hazardous fuels application and selection process, also known as the Western States WUI grant program, is managed by the Western States Fire Managers

 California SFA Contacts